MicrosoftDocs/win32/desktop-src/FileIO/block-cloning.md

 A block clone operation does not break the isolation provided between files.
 After a block clone completes, writes to the source file do not appear in the destination, or vice versa.

 Block cloning is available only on the [ReFS file system](/windows/desktop/w8cookbook/resilient-file-system--refs-) type beginning with Windows Server 2016.
+Starting with the Windows 11 Moment 5 update (KB5034848) and later releases of Windows client and Windows Server builds, block cloning occurs natively in supported Windows copy operations.

 ## Block Cloning on ReFS